miqbaltariq/SECP1513202420251/06/rayoonbaha/readme.md

 # Welcome to my e-portfolio!

-Hello! my name is Rayan Baha Eldin Elkhir Elawad, a first year student of Computer Science(Network and Security) at University Technology Malaysia (UTM).
+Hello!
+My name is Rayan Baha Eldin Elkhir Elawad, and I am a first-year Computer Science student specializing in Network and Security at the University of Technology Malaysia (UTM).
-This is my reflection about assignments and activities throughout the semester
+This is my reflection on the assignments and activities throughout the semester.